MrGVSV/bevy_enum_filter/README.md

 When we then register our enum using `app.add_enum_filter`, we are adding a system that watches for changes (additions/mutations) related to that enum component.
 The system will then add or remove the appropriate marker struct whenever there's a change.

-The `enum_filter!` macro then takes the given enum path and grabs the corresponding marker struct from the module.
-So `enum_filter!(ItemType::Potion)` corresponds to the `item_type_filters::Potion` type.
+The `Enum!` macro then takes the given enum path and grabs the corresponding marker struct from the module.
+So `Enum!(ItemType::Potion)` corresponds to the `item_type_filters::Potion` type.

 > 📢: This is why you *must* have your generated module in scope!